 This breed is best for sociable cats, so if your cat doesn’t want to be disturbed most of the time, then check out the Border Collie.

 The Border Collie is a herding breed so it has the tendency to herd your cat.
 However, there are still Border Collies with less herding drive, and these are the ones that would welcome your cat nicely.

 When properly socialized, Boxers are gentle and careful around people and other pets.
 This breed is highly trainable, but you need to make sure that you supervise their first few interactions before you can comfortably say that the two have hit it off.

 Boxers still have quite a prey drive and the last thing you want is for your cat to trigger it.

 ● Basset Hound

 This breed is known to be friendly, so it may be easy for a Basset Hound to get accustomed to your cat.
-The fact that Basset Hounds are a pack animal will make you feel comfortable having one as they are well-suited for having company, and in this case, that will be your cat.
+The fact that Basset Hounds are pack animals will make you feel comfortable having one as they are well-suited for having company, and in this case, that will be your cat.

-The personality of your cat is what you have to consider when getting this dog breed as it may take time before a territorial and introverted cat to get used to a Basset Hound’s company.
+The personality of your cat is what you have to consider when getting this dog breed as it may take time for a territorial and introverted cat to get used to a Basset Hound’s company.

 ● Labrador Retriever